Kaomi: The time of Kaomi (Ka wa ia Kaomi) - 1832 to 1834

 After Kaʻahumanu died in 1832, Kaomiʻs aikāne relationship with Kamehameha III became official when he was given the title of mōʻi kuʻi, aupuni kuʻi, or joint king and joint ruler.
-Moʻi is one of the highest titles that an aliʻi may hold, and signaled that Kaomi had a higher royal position even than Kīnaʻu, who had succeeded Kaʻahumanu as the Kuhina Nui.
-As such, Kaomi was entitled to draw upon the kingdom’s budget, transfer lands, impose taxes, and distribute clothing and money.
-The King also placed a taboo on Kaomiʻs house, and assigned warriors and guards to his service.
-These actions caused John Papa Īʻī, the Christianized kahu to Kamehameha III and his brother before him, to leave the king because he “would not heed him."
-The missionaries also refused to acknowledge Kaomi’s new title, instead using the derogatory description of “kelii kui” or engrafted king.
+Moʻi is one of the highest titles that an aliʻi may hold, and signaled that Kaomi had a higher royal position than Kīnaʻu, who had succeeded Kaʻahumanu as the Kuhina Nui.
+As such, Kaomi was entitled to draw upon the kingdom's budget, transfer lands, impose taxes, and distribute clothing and money.
+The King also placed a taboo on Kaomi's house, and assigned warriors and guards to his service.
+These actions caused John Papa ʻĪʻī, the Christianized kahu to Kamehameha III and his brother before him, to leave the king because he "would not heed him."
+The missionaries also refused to acknowledge Kaomi's new title, instead using the derogatory description of "kelii kui" or engrafted king.

 In March 1833, a crier was sent through the streets of Honolulu to proclaim the abrogation of all Christian laws and regulations save for the prohibitions against theft and murder.
-Residents of ʻOhau quickly resumed many of the traditions and pastimes that had been forbidden for the past ten years. ’Ulu maika and pūhenehene (stone games accompanied by gambling) and kite-flying were once again legal; tobacco smoking, tattooing, and drinking were allowed; the Makahiki season could be celebrated with joy; and with the biblical prohibitions on sexual behavior erased, people were free to be intimate with whomever they pleased.
-As noted by Kamakou: “People poured in from Hawaiʻi, Maui, and Kauai, for on Oahu, the marriage laws were not observed, but on the other islands the rulers were strict in their enforcement…”
+Residents of Oʻahu quickly resumed many of the traditions and pastimes that had been forbidden for the past ten years. ’Ulu maika and pūhenehene (stone games accompanied by gambling) and kite-flying were once again legal; tobacco smoking, tattooing, and drinking were allowed; the Makahiki season could be celebrated with joy; and with the biblical prohibitions on sexual behavior erased, people were free to be intimate with whomever they pleased.
+As noted by Kamakou: "People poured in from Hawaii, Maui, and Kauai, for on Oahu, the marriage laws were not observed, but on the other islands the rulers were strict in their enforcement…"

 The revival of hula, at which Kaomi was a master, was especially rejoiced.
-Stephen Reynolds, a merchant who lived next door to Kaomi in what is now downtown Honolulu, recalled one celebration: “ At daylight the natives assembled in the yard next to mine and had a great dance.
+Stephen Reynolds, a merchant who lived next door to Kaomi in what is now downtown Honolulu, recalled one celebration: "At daylight the natives assembled in the yard next to mine and had a great dance.
 The streets, lanes, fences were filled with people to witness one of their former pastimes.
-The utmost satisfaction appeared to light the countenance of the spectators.”
+The utmost satisfaction appeared to light the countenance of the spectators."
 The revival of hula was important not just for its value as entertainment, but as a means to preserve histories and honor gods and ancestors.